github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The columns **package**, **type**, **subtypes**, **name**, and **signature** are used to select the element(s) that the model applies to.

-The Access Paths section describes how access paths are composed.
+The :ref:`access-paths` section describes how access paths are composed.
-This is the most complicated part of the extension points and the **mini DSL** for access paths is shared across all extension points.
+This is the most complicated part of the extensible predicates and the **mini DSL** for access paths is shared across all extensible predicates.

 sourceModel(package, type, subtypes, name, signature, ext, output, kind, provenance)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Taint source.
-Most taint tracking queries will use the all sources added to this extensions point regardless of their kind.
+Most taint tracking queries will use all sources added to this extensible predicate regardless of their kind.

 - **output**: Access path to the source, where the possibly tainted data flows from.
 - **kind**: Kind of the source.